indigo-iam/iam-website/content/en/docs/reference/configuration/jwk/_index.md

     ]
   }
   ```

-  In this example `IAM_JWK_DEFAULT_KEY=rsa1` is kept the unchanged.
+  In this example `IAM_JWK_DEFAULT_KEY=rsa1` is kept unchanged.

 - Secondly, after the new key is cached by all of the clients, the signing key should be changed as the
-  new key.
-This can be done with `IAM_JWK_DEFAULT_KEY` variable.
-But the old key should still be kept in
+  new key via the `IAM_JWK_DEFAULT_KEY` variable.
+The old key should still be kept in
   the keystore, otherwise all the current tokens would stop working.
-Before removing the old key from the
+Before removing it from the
   key store, waiting as long the longest allowed token lifetime would be enough for the old tokens to expire
   and the clients will be left with only tokens that are signed with new key.

   So in the example default key should be set as `IAM_JWK_DEFAULT_KEY=rsa2`.

 - As the last step, old key can be removed from the keystore.
 So only the tokens that were signed with the new
   key will be valid after this.

   So the keystore would be like following: